-Engineering New Zealand’s Otago Heritage Chapter has been selected to host next year’s Australasian Engineering Heritage Conference.
+Engineering New Zealand’s Otago Heritage Chapter presents the Australasian Engineering Heritage Conference – The Future of the Past.

-Titled ’Engineering in a 2020 World – The Future of the Past’, the conference will spotlight how heritage engineering and technology has endured, developed and undergone restoration and repurposing, and its place in the future.
+The theme – The Future of the Past– focuses on heritage engineering and technology that has endured, been redeveloped, undergone restoration or repurposing to claim a place in the future.

 Call for Papers